Frequently Asked Questions

 How do I bring the pledge to my school?

 To start the pledge at your school, simply take the pledge and encourage other parents to sign as well.
 Once you take the pledge, you will receive an email in one to two business days with suggestions on how to rally your community around the Wait Until 8th pledge.

 Do you have any materials I could use to share at my school and community?

 Yes!
 You are welcome to use these materials: Wait Until 8th Overview, Reasons to Wait and FAQS .
 Also here are some images for social media sharing: Childhood is Too Short and Let Kids be Kids a Little Longer.

 WHY 8TH GRADE?

-Many experts agree that it is best to wait until at least 14 before exposing children to smartphones.
+Many experts from child psychologists to internet safety leaders to even technology executives agree that it is best to wait until at least 14 before exposing children to smartphones.
 Some parents wanted to wait even longer but Wait Until 8th thought this was a good line in the sand to at least help keep smartphones out of elementary school and most of middle school.
 Children are receiving smartphones now as early as first and second grade.

 What is the difference between a smartphone and a basic phone?